kadimetla/doc-adk-training/training/module04-llmagent-deep-dive/lab-solution.md

-# Module 4: Core Agent Concepts: `LlmAgent` Deep Dive
+# Lab 4 Solution: Transforming the "Echo" Agent with Instructions

-## Lab 4: Transforming the "Echo" Agent with Instructions
+## Goal

 ### Goal